AddisonFreeman/Amazon-Compare-Price/README.md

 You do not need to have an amazon account to use the extension.
 Simply load an amazon product page in any world region to view price comparisons.
 The default price currency option will match the first amazon locale loaded.

-When available, additional tax information will be display when logged into your amazon account.
+When available, additional tax information will be displayed when logged into your amazon account.

 ### Installing